angelicamacias/bash_scripting_tutorial/sed/README.md

 - 2) searching file content

 So assume that we have some number of lines in some file and want to print the lines which are having the required word or we wanto to delte the lines which are having the required work

-so we have the next syntax for serach a specific word, between the **/word/**  we have to put the word that we are searching
+We have the next syntax for serach a specific word, between the **/word/**  we have to put the word that we are searching

 ```
 ~]$ sed -n '/first/ ' ad.txt